IdentityServer/IdentityServer4/docs/quickstarts/1_client_credentials.rst

     dotnet sln add .\src\IdentityServer\IdentityServer.csproj

-.. note:: The protocol used in this Template is ``http`` and the port is set to 5000 when running on Kestrel or a random one on IISExpress.
+.. note:: The protocol used in this Template is ``https`` and the port is set to 5001 when running on Kestrel or a random one on IISExpress.
 You can change that in the ``Properties\launchSettings.json`` file.
-However, all of the quickstart instructions will assume you use the default port on Kestrel as well as the ``http`` protocol, which is sufficient for local development.
-For production scenarios you should switch to ``https``.
+For production scenarios you should always use ``https``.

 Defining an API Resource
 ^^^^^^^^^^^^^^^^^^^^^^^^